ettec/open-trading-platform/README.md

 [vwap-strategy](https://github.com/ettec/open-trading-platform/blob/master/go/execution-venues/vwap-strategy)

-## so what use is it to you?  <a name="sowhatuseisittoyou"></a>
+## where could it be useful?  <a name="sowhatuseisittoyou"></a>

-If you are considering writing a bespoke trading platform OTP could be used as a starting point to give you a significant leg up.
-Or perhaps the firm you work for is of a size for which a bespoke platform would not normally make sense but you would like to avoid all the costs, hassles and lack of flexibility involved in using a vendor platform, OTP may make having your own bespoke platform feasible.
-Or maybe you are after some ideas and guidance on technologies to use in your own solution.
-OTP, I believe, will bring value to all 3 of these situations.
+OTP's primary benefit is as an example of one way in which an execution platform could be built and as a way of giving some confidence that the technologies used are appropriate for this problem space.
+The value here could be from using it as a starting point to give a project a leg-up or just as an approach to consider to guide your own thinking.

 ## about the author <a name="abouttheauthor"></a>

-Software is in my blood, I've been coding since I was 10, I took a detour via a Physics degree, but the pull of coding was just too much for me to resist and I ended up as a software engineer at a number of mainly financial organisations working primarily on front office trading systems.
-I started tentatively experimenting with what would become OTP towards the end of 2019 initially just as a POC and way of exploring technologies, however the more I built the more I could see that the unique combination of technologies could yield a genuinely innovative trading platform.
+Coding since I was 10, I took a detour via a Physics degree, but the pull of coding was just too much for me to resist and I ended up as a software engineer at a number of mainly financial organisations working primarily on front office trading systems.
+I started tentatively building what would become OTP towards the end of 2019 initially as a way of exploring technologies.
+The more I built the more I could see that the unique combination of technologies could yield an innovative trading execution platform and so set out to build the most common components you would expect in such a platform.